 This article deals with a portion of the physical fitness test (PFT) found in every branch of service.
 This is one element that many people either barely pass or just fail.
 The sit-up or curl-up is also the easiest exercise to score maximum points for, but you must practice this exercise several times a week to reach that achievement.

 Here is a question from a Navy recruit getting ready for boot camp:

-"I have a question about curl ups.
+"I have a question about curl-ups.
 Can you explain the proper technique that will produce the most efficient results?"

 Sit-ups or Curl-ups

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.